 I’m Jonathan, a MASc student at the University of Waterloo, studying Electrical and Computer Engineering with a specialization in Computer Software.
 I am also a recent BASc graduate from UW’s Computer Engineering program.

-I will be starting work on a MASc in September, working with Dr. Vijay Ganesh, studying the application of machine learning to SAT solvers.
+I am currently working with Dr. Vijay Ganesh, studying the application of machine learning to SAT solvers.

 In the past, I’ve worked at:

 University of Waterloo, researching the integration of the extended resolution proof system into CDCL SAT solvers and studying the structure of SAT instances.
 I co-authored a paper in this field: On the Hierarchical Community Structure of Practical SAT Formulas.

 NVIDIA, developing and improving software tools for measuring and analyzing hardware performance.
 I identified performance bottlenecks and optimization opportunities, and parallelized computation and file I/O to reduce program execution time.

 DarkVision Technologies Inc., working on features for their 3D ultrasound imaging tool and developing data visualization tools to expediate data analysis.
 I built custom graphing software for correlating datasets and worked on migrating existing tools to DirectX 12.